Today you will learn exactly how to average down stocks.

 You can use this AFL code to find stocks near resistance.

 resistance=8; //significant resistance level filter=resistance*.8;

-This average down formula is simple to follow because it is done in excel.
-It lists the previous stock trades for easy calculations.
+This average down formula is simple to follow because it is a calculation done in excel.
+It lists the previous stock trades for simple calculations.

 After one month, the price has declined by 20%.

 In the average down stock formula above, you notice that lowering your average price is easy when your stock is down.

 However, you are also increasing your trading risk when doing that.